Skip to content

 Challengeable by: Auditor

-Calculate UK gender pay gap per Section 78 Equality Act 2010 plus Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 For UK employers with 250+ employees, what mean hourly pay gap, median hourly pay gap, mean bonus pay gap, median bonus pay gap, proportion of men and women receiving bonus, plus quartile pay band distribution apply per snapshot date 5 April for private/voluntary or 31 March for public sector?
+Calculate the UK gender pay gap under the Equality Act 2010 For UK employers with 250+ employees, what are the six required figures - the mean and median hourly pay gaps, the mean and median bonus gaps, the proportion of men and women receiving a bonus, and the quartile pay-band distribution - measured on the 5 April snapshot date (31 March for the public sector)?
 Rules Engine Employee

 Decision Record